 Neither do we offer any vacancies for urologists and dermatologists.

-Psychiatric nurses, social workers, radiological technicians, pharmaceutical technicians, surgical technologists and assistants.
+Social workers, pharmaceutical technicians, surgical technologists and assistants.

 Unfortunately, the respective professional trainings are not being acknowledged in most of the countries in which we operate.
 As a consequence, no work permits will be issued for members of these professional groups.
 In addition, our paramedic staff is mainly involved in public health matters, while the above mentioned professions focus on individual help for patients.
 The main task of our nursing staff is to educate and further train local medical staff, for which relevant nursing skills and qualifications as well as professional work experience is needed.